ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 It is also possible to bundle these translatable items:

-* Strings/locale
+* Strings/Locale
-* Form labels
+* Form labels/Field Instances

 Currently we are using the ```TMGMT Cart``` for this propose.
 Using the ```Small Jobs Cart``` is not possible yet but should be possible soon.
-Main difference between the two carts is the workflow for chosing the target languages.
+Main difference between the two carts is the workflow for choosing the target languages.
 To make these translations, go to the ```TMGMT Sources (admin/tmgmt/sources)``` page and chose "Locale" or "Field Instance" tabs.
 After adding all desired items to the cart, go to the ```TMGMT Cart (admin/tmgmt/cart)``` page and request the translation.